zephir74/C-chat/README.md

 ## How to use

 To send a message, you just need to enter your username when connecting, and then enter the string you want to send.
 You can receive the message + the user that has sent it.
 To compile the files, open a shell the repository and type `make all`.
+Then, type `./server` for the server or `./client` for the client.

 ## Requirements